anyars-encarta/mern-blog/README.md

 <!-- INTRO -->
 # 📖 MERN Blog<a name="about-project"></a>

-> MERN Blog is a full-stack interactive app that allows users to add, edit and delete blogs. blogs.
+> MERN Blog is a full-stack interactive app that allows users to add, edit and delete blogs.

 ## 🛠 Built With <a name="built-with"></a>
 1. React